blogassuo/Face-Detection-Art-instalation/README.md

 Webcam stream.

 ## Output
-A) background image that communicates with the visitor (a picture of pseudo desktop of a PC with an intriguing icon)
+(A) background image that communicates with the visitor (a picture of pseudo desktop of a PC with an intriguing icon).

-B) a live stream of a webcam with a face tracking ractangle.
+(B) a live stream of a webcam with a face tracking ractangle.